EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 ### Local FreeList and Global FreeList
 * Keep allocatable space
 * Local FreeList is guaranteed to be accessed by its own thread (no atomic operation, no CAS operation)
-* Global FreeList is accessed from multiple threads simultaneously
+* Global FreeList is accessed from multiple threads simultaneously (RevolverAtomic)
 * FreeList is distributedly accessed by its own thread and other threads (improved parallel operation efficiency)
 * Do not transfer thread execution right